civictechsweden/civictech.se/_events/friday-fika.md

 ---
 ![](/uploads/fredagsfika.jpg)
+Updated: We don't have Friday fikas anymore.

+Previous text:

 If you're new or haven't "fikat" before - you're even more welcome! ("[Fika](https://sweden.se/culture-traditions/fika/)" is an untranslatable Swedish noun and verb.)
 We'll start every "fika" with with a round of introductions and then we'll have a question to discuss or listen to a lightning talk.
 You're welcome to stay just a while, a full hour or more!

 We meet on [Zoom](https://us02web.zoom.us/j/87834088118?pwd=THAwK21CSGhTVWtSMWZJVzB3RG9MUT09) with Meeting ID: 878 3408 8118 and password 424242.